 - Chest pain

 A panic or anxiety attack is considered to be full-blown when it encompasses four or more of the above symptoms.
 It is considered a limited attack when fewer than four symptoms are experienced.
 Although it can seem like an eternity, attacks generally last ten minutes or less.
 The symptoms of a severe panic attack are when the attack comes in waves with the attack symptoms lessening but not completely subsiding before another attack begins.
 Needless to say this leads to physical and mental exhaustion for the sufferer.
+To help combat some of the symptoms some people have found floating in float tanks to be a productive way to center their minds again after a panic attack.

 The panic attack is more than just excess anxiety; it is much more intense, it occurs very suddenly, and it generally happens more than once.
 Once you are aware of the signs and symptoms of panic and anxiety attacks, you can begin to treat them and rid yourself of these debilitating events.